 For behavior problems beyond the scope of influence of a staff member the student may be referred to the Director of Student life.
 Staff members may assign detention to students who display behavior which is not positive in its effect and is non-contributing in building-up the Christian community.
 More serious breaches of Christian conduct and social behavior or repeated negative actions could merit suspension from an individual class or from classes and the school community.
 Assistant Principal(s), the Vice Principal and the Principal have the authority to suspend a student from school.
 Students may be suspended from classes and the school community up to one semester and they may be expelled from school permanently.
 A student is automatically placed on probationary status for an appropriate period of time as determined by the Administrator at the conclusion of his suspension.
 A suspended student is responsible for all school work he misses while suspended; it is his responsibility to contact his teacher(s) immediately following permission for readmission to class in order to pursue any work, assignments, quizzes, and/or tests he may have missed during his suspension.
 A student suspended from school is liable for loss of credit due to excessive absences as outlined in the current edition of the Palma Student and Parent Handbook.
-A student may also be placed on probation at the request of the Director of Student Life may recommend, with the concurrence of the Discipline Board, to the Principal expulsion of the student from the Palma school community.
+A student may also be placed on probation at the request of the Director of Student Life to an Administrator.
+Previous efforts having failed to effect a positive change in the student's behavior and attitude, the Director of Student Life may recommend, with the concurrence of the Discipline Board, to the Principal expulsion of the student from the Palma school community.
 It is possible that a single occurrence of inappropriate conduct or an isolated event could be of such magnitude that it alone could merit expulsion from Palma.
 The Principal alone may expel a student from the school.
-Prior to the imposition of suspension in excess of one school day or expulsion, the student shall be told the reason for his disciplinary action and afforded the opportunity to explain his position and side of the case.
+Prior to the imposition of suspension in excess of one school day or expulsion, the student shall